GazzaJ/CI-MS4-RefereE-pay/TESTING.md

 ______

 ### **Automated Testing** <a name="automated-testing"></a>
 Automated testing was carried out on the app's of RefereE-Pay which contain Models, Forms and .
-The results of the testing have been captured in a copverage report, which is illustrated in the image below.
+The results of the testing have been captured in a coverage report, which is illustrated in the image below.

 ![Automated Testing Report](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/functionality-testing/coverage-report.png)
 >I would have liked to have conducted more automated testing, but struggled with creating tests for individual matches, clubs, teams etc. With more time and more background reading I am confident I can increase the amount of code tested in this way.